beendoo/flattener-kit/README.md

 - Flatten nested `Object` and `Array` structures into a single-level object with dot/bracket notation.
 - Unflatten a flat object back to its original nested form.
-- Replace whole sub-paths instead of flattening (`replaces` config).
+- Replace whole sub-paths instead of flattening (`safes` config).
-- Overwrite or merge behavior support during unflattening (`overwriteObjects` config).
+- Overwrite or merge behavior support during unflattening (`overwrite` config).
 - Highly configurable with reusable OOP design.

 ---